oranjuice/monero-0mq/README.md

 ## Integrating somewhere else

-Using this library somewhere else is simply a matter of compiling sources, including headers and linking.
+Using this library somewhere else is simply a matter of including headers, compiling sources and linking.
 <a href="https://github.com/oranjuice/bitmonero/tree/77c6e85cbbced87c2c16073e4784934742231796/src/ipc">This</a> (and <a href="https://github.com/oranjuice/bitmonero/blob/77c6e85cbbced87c2c16073e4784934742231796/src/ipc/CMakeLists.txt">this</a>) should give a good idea of how it is done.
+Note the separate compilation units for client and server and what goes into each one.
 The names of the files from this library have not been changed there.

-## Building and pre-requisites

-First build and install this stack:

-    git clone git://github.com/zeromq/libzmq.git
-    cd libzmq
-    ./autogen.sh && ./configure && make -j 4 check
-    sudo make install && sudo ldconfig
-    cd ..
-    git clone git://github.com/zeromq/czmq.git
-    cd czmq
-    ./autogen.sh && ./configure && make -j 4 check
-    sudo make install && sudo ldconfig
-    cd ..

-Then build the monero-0MQ library:

-    ./autogen.sh && ./configure && make check

-after this, the above workflow can be adopted.

-Note: The library does some meta programming, or "model oriented programming", using two ZeroMQ frameworks:

-    git://github.com/zeromq/zproject
-    git://github.com/zeromq/zproto

-To do any development you'll need GSL (a code generator) which lives at git://github.com/imatix/gsl.